-After any trip outside the U.S. (no matter how short), green card holders need to be ready to present to Customs and Border Protection (CBP) officers—in addition to their actual permanent resident card —evidence that they have not abandoned their status in the United States.
-Such evidence may include their maintenance of a home or other property, or the presence of their family members, in the U.S., as well as any other ties to the country.
+After any trip outside the United States (no matter how short), U.S. lawful permanent residents need to be ready to show U.S. Customs and Border Protection (CBP) officers—in addition to their actual permanent resident card ("green card")—evidence that they have not abandoned their status in the United States.
+This is to overcome a basic legal problem: After abandoning one's U.S. residence or being away for one year or more, the green card is no longer considered a valid travel document.

 The need to prepare evidence of U.S. ties is especially important for green card holders who anticipate lengthy or frequent absences.
-In fact, green cards automatically expire after absences of one year or longer.
+In fact, green cards automatically become invalid for entry after absences of one year or longer.
 In such circumstances, most green card holders (excluding refugees, asylees, and crewmembers) need to meet a special documentary requirement: They must apply for a reentry permit in advance, without which they are likely to be placed in removal proceedings upon return.

 There are two notable exceptions: current or recent employees of the American university in Beirut, Lebanon, and current or former employees of the U.S. government who traveled abroad in the course of their duties (or the spouse and children of such employee, if entering the U.S. within four months of the employee's return).
-For these two classes of green card holders, traveling on an "expired" green card should normally suffice to satisfy the documentary requirement for reentry.
+For these two classes of green card holders, traveling on an "expired" green card normally satisfies the documentary requirement for reentry.

-Neither of these two options will be likely to work, however, if you have had time to anticipate the length of your absence.
+Neither of these two options will likely work, however, if you had time to anticipate the length of your absence.

 If your reentry permit application is denied, you can appeal the decision by filing USCIS Form I-290B, Notice of Appeal or Motion.

-Keep in mind, however, that even obtaining and complying with a reentry permit does not guarantee that you will be allowed to keep your permanent residence.
-Your readmission under that status would still depend on whether you are able to present evidence of ties to the U.S.
+Keep in mind that even obtaining and complying with a reentry permit does not guarantee that you will be allowed to keep your U.S. permanent residence.
+Your readmission under that status would still depend on whether you are able to present evidence of ties to the United States.

-Extended absences (of two years or more) may require consecutive applications for reentry permits.
+Extended absences (of two years or more) might require consecutive applications for reentry permits.
 (Reentry permits are valid for no more than two years and cannot be extended.)

-Consecutive applications are allowed, but may be looked upon with particular suspicion.
+Consecutive applications are allowed, but USCIS might look upon them with particular suspicion.
 In fact, the validity of reentry permits is limited to one year for most green card holders who have been outside of the U.S. for more than four years since obtaining their green card.

 Nonetheless, this limit does not apply to active professional athletes and employees of international organizations, the U.S. government, or the American University in Beirut.
-(Although, as noted earlier, the latter may not normally need a reentry permit, they may choose to obtain one in certain circumstances—for example, when they might not return to the U.S. immediately following the conclusion of their work abroad.)
+(Although, as noted earlier, the latter might not normally need a reentry permit, they may choose to obtain one in certain circumstances—for example, when they might not return to the U.S. immediately following the conclusion of their work abroad.)

-If you are planning an extended absence from the U.S., you would greatly benefit from the assistance of an experienced immigration attorney in devising a strategy that would facilitate your reentry into the country.
+If you are planning an extended absence from the United States, or have become stranded outside the U.S., you would greatly benefit from the assistance of an experienced immigration attorney in devising a strategy to facilitate your reentry into the country.